Women in Aztec civilization

-Chalchiuhtlicue was the river and ocean goddess, who also presided over Aztec wedding ceremonies.
-She is usually shown wearing jade; here she holds spinning and weaving tools (image from the Codex Rios).
+Chalchiuhtlicue was the goddess of water, river and ocean, who also presided over Aztec wedding ceremonies.
+She is usually shown wearing jade, which symbolizes the femininity; here she holds spinning and weaving tools (image from the Codex Rios).

 Statue of a kneeling woman, possibly a goddess (1300 to 1521 CE).

 Women in Aztec civilization shared some equal opportunities.
 Aztec civilization saw the rise of a military culture that was closed off to women and made their role more prescribed to domestic and reproductive labor and less equal.
 The status of Aztec women in society was further altered in the 16th century, when Spanish conquest forced European norms onto the indigenous culture.
 However, many pre-Columbian norms survived and their legacy still remains.

 History

 The status of Aztec women has changed throughout the history of the civilization.
 In the early days of the Aztecs, before they settled in Tenochtitlan, women owned property and had roughly equal legal and economic rights.
 As an emphasis on warfare increased, so too did ideas of male dominance.
 Women did not participate in warfare except as prisoners.